drogers141/image-measure/README.md

 labels can be cleared using the buttons on the bottom of the gui.
 The image with all lines and labels can be saved by clicking the Save Image button.
 Note that the image can only be saved as a PNG file and *.png must be used for the file name.

+### Calculating From Known Area
+For this part of the tutorial, I will be drawing in Polygon mode, then calculating based on area, then adding some free lines which can be calculated without specifying any input line length as the calculation will be made based on the the lines from the polygon.

+To draw a polygon, click on a point and drag to create a first line.

+![Image not available..)] (doc/tut-2.jpg)

+Then add lines to the polygon by clicking on one of the end points to start the next line.

+![Image not available..)] (doc/tut-3.jpg)

+To close the polygon, click on one end point and drag to the other.
+If the program recognizes a polygon, the lines will turn green.

+![Image not available..)] (doc/tut-4.jpg)

+With a polygon drawn, we are ready to make a calculation.
+First click the Calculate radio button to enter Calculate mode, then click on a line of the polygon to select it.
+This will enable the Area and Line Length inputs, and populate the Line selector.
+It will also label each line with a number which corresponds to the Line selector wheel.
+If you wanted to use the length of a line as the basis for the scale you would select that line with the Line input and enter its length in the Line Length input.

+![Image not available..)] (doc/tut-5.jpg)

+Since we have the area of the apartment given as 587 square feet, we instead enter 587 in the Area input and hit the Calculate button.
+This populates all line labels and the area label for the polygon.

+![Image not available..)] (doc/tut-6.jpg)

+This gives us a lot of information about the estimated sizes in the apartment, but we can do more.
+Now select the Draw radio to go back into Draw mode, and the Lines radio to go into the Lines click-mode.
+Then draw lines of desired dimensions.
+Note that you can draw a line on top of another line if it makes the drawing more clear.
+The line labels will always be centered on their line and on top of all drawn lines so you can figure out which applies.
+Note lines drawn in Lines mode are blue.

+![Image not available..)] (doc/tut-7.jpg)

+Note that I have drawn two blue lines over the right line (22 ft).
+This will add two more labels on the same line, but keeps the rest of the floorplan a little clearer.
+Now, since we already have calculations made to determine the scale from the previous polygon, just select the Calculate radio and hit the Calculate button without entering any input.

+![Image not available..)] (doc/tut-8.jpg)

+This result can be saved as a PNG file by clicking the Save Image button and providing a *.png filename.

+### Calculating From A Known Length
+What if we didn't know the area, but knew the length of at least one line?
+Here I've recreated our initial polygon, entered Calculate mode, and selected it by clicking on it.

+![Image not available..)] (doc/tut-9.jpg)

+Looking at this image, I can see that the rightmost line is labeled number 2.
+I know that this line worked out to be 22 feet long last time, so I select Line 2 in the Line wheel selector and enter 22 in the input.

+![Image not available..)] (doc/tut-10.jpg)

+Now I click calculate and get similar results from the area-based calculation.

+![Image not available..)] (doc/tut-11.jpg)

+Note their are differences, since we are estimating based off of drawn lines, but the measurements are quite close.